guettli/IUA/README.md

 Bob: hmmm, I don't know.

-With other words: I is not realy comfortable with it.
+With other words, he is not realy comfortable with it.

 Background: I am not the manager of Bob.
 We work on eye-level (peer-to-peer).

 Inspired by the book [Brave New Work](https://www.bravenewwork.com/) by Aaron Dignan I realized: Org-Charts and "Responsibilties" are less important today.

-"You are responsible for xyz" this roughly the same as "You are to blame, if xyz goes wrong."
+"You are responsible for xyz" this roughly is the same as "You are to blame, if xyz goes wrong."

 There are different kind of people.
 Some are brave super-heros.
 And most are not.
 That's ok.
 I am not a brave super-hero, too.
-And I don't want to be one.
+And I don't want to be the one to blame

 Bob created something new because it was useful.
 He wanted to solve something which helps now and today.
-I does not want to be the one to blame if this does not work two years later.
+He does not want to be the one to blame if this does not work two years later.
 That's obvious.

-Nevertheless I have the new wiki page before me and documented the basics of the new tool.
+Nevertheless I have the new wiki page before me which explains the basics of the new tool.

 How to proceed?

+What is my goal?
+My goal: If a new team member heard about this tool, I want to help him to learn the basics fast.
+I don't want to explain every detail of this new tool.
+Just an overview.
+And if this new team member has a question, he should know where to ask.

 If "resonsible" does not fit.
 Which alternatives exist?